LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Motivation Preliminary Study

 \subsection{Motivating Example}

-\figref{fig:motivation} illustrates the efficiency degradation issue that HuggingFace NMT API~\footnote{https://huggingface.co/Helsinki-NLP/opus-mt-de-en} may experience due to unnoticeable perturbations.
-This selected NMT API is rather popular among developers, with 136,902 downloads merely in Jan 2022. \figref{fig:motivation} shows the computation time using two input sentences, where a normal (abnormal) input is used in the left (right) sub-figure.
-Note that the abnormal input differs from the normal input by only one character ``b'' (highlighted in blue).
-Nonetheless, due to such a one-character difference in the input, the computation time increases from 0.876s to 20.382s (a 2226.7\% increase).
-This real-world example reveals that state-of-the-art NMT systems may have critical yet unrevealed vulnerabilities that negatively impact computation efficiency.
+\figref{fig:motivation} illustrates the efficiency degradation issue that HuggingFace LLMs APIs may experience due to unnoticeable perturbations.
+Sub-figure (a) depicts Helsinki's model~\footnote{https://huggingface.co/Helsinki-NLP/opus-mt-de-en} specialized in translating from German to English, while sub-figure (b) showcases Salesforce's CodeGen model~\footnote{https://huggingface.co/Salesforce/codegen-350M-mono} tailored for code synthesis tasks.
+The selected LLMs APIs are rather popular among developers, with 717,082 and 45,067 downloads merely in Feb 2024. \figref{fig:motivation} shows the computation time of LLMs in different scenarios using two input sentences, where a normal (abnormal) input is used in the left (right) part of the sub-figure.
+Note that the abnormal input differs from the normal input by only one character ``b'' or ``H'' (highlighted in blue).
+Nonetheless, due to such a one-character difference in the input, the computation time increases from 0.876s to 20.382s (a 2226.7\% increase) and 0.5843s to 9.133s (a 1474.1\% increase).
+This real-world example reveals that state-of-the-art LLMs may have critical yet unrevealed vulnerabilities that negatively impact computation efficiency.

-As we discussed in \secref{sec:nmt}, the working mechanism of NMT systems is to iteratively call the decoder $f_{de}(\cdot)$ to generate output tokens until either the particular token EOS is reached or the pre-configured threshold is met.
-Thus, NMT systems with more decoder calls (\ie denoted as $||f_{de}(\cdot)||$) will consume more computational resources and incur longer computational times.
+As we discussed in \secref{sec:nmt}, the working mechanism of LLMs is to iteratively call the decoder $f_{de}(\cdot)$ to generate output tokens until either the particular token EOS is reached or the pre-configured threshold is met.
+Thus, LLMs with more decoder calls (\ie denoted as $||f_{de}(\cdot)||$) will consume more computational resources and incur longer computational times.
 An intuitive approach to mitigate the efficiency degradation issue in \figref{fig:motivation} is to set a small threshold to limit $||f_{de}(\cdot)||$.
-However, this solution is impractical due to inherently significant differences of $||f_{de}(\cdot)||$ in the translation corpus.
-According to our empirical study of 1,455 NMT systems (detailed in \ref{sec:practice}), 1,370 of them set \texttt{max\_length} within a range of 500 to 600.
-To further understand why this intuitive approach does not work, we conduct a comprehensive empirical study using 1455 state-of-the-art NMT systems.
+However, this solution is impractical due to inherently significant differences of $||f_{de}(\cdot)||$ in the text generation corpus.
+According to our empirical study of 20,543 LLMs (detailed in \ref{sec:practice}), the majority of them set \texttt{max\_length} over 300.
+To further understand why this intuitive approach does not work, we conduct a comprehensive empirical study using 20,543 state-of-the-art LLMs.
 Specifically, we focus on answering the following two research questions.